redlegjed/cheatsheets/VSCode_python_setup.md

 Setting up VS code for Python
 ===============================

+Setting up VS code to behave in a similar manner to the Spyder IDE

 Installation of extra extensions
 ----------------------------------

 * Install standard Microsoft Python extension
-* Install Codemap for decent outline
+* Install Codemap by Oleg Shilo for decent outline
+* Install autoDocstring by Nils Werner - automatically inserts a docstring template after """

 Codemap customisation
 -----------------------

-To get Codemap to work in a similar manner to Spyder add the following to the settings:
+To get Codemap to work in a similar manner to Spyder's outline add the following to the settings:

 ```javascript